orbisgis/h2gis/docs/properties.rst

      - Return the last coordinate of a LINESTRING
    * - :doc:`ST_Envelope`
      - Return a Geometry's envelope as a Geometry
+   * - :doc:`ST_EstimatedExtent`
+     - Return the estimated extent of a table
    * - :doc:`ST_Explode`
      - Explode GEOMETRYCOLLECTIONs into multiple Geometries
    * - :doc:`ST_Extent`